 Though Microsoft has provided System Recovery and other options to recover Windows 10 from errors, but System Restore is still a good way to restore your system to good working state.
 But in Windows 10 system protection is disabled by default.
 So, in order to use the benefits of System Restore in Windows 10, you will have to enable System Protection first.

 This tutorial shows you how to enable System Restore in Windows 10.
 For enabling System Restore in Windows 10, you have to enable System Protection for C drive i.e. the drive on which Windows 10 is installed.
-After you enable System Protection, Restore points will be created automatically whenever you install a software.
+After you enable System Protection, Windows will automatically create Restore points whenever you make major changes to your Windows.
 You can even create a restore point manually.

 You don’t need anything special for enabling System Restore in Windows 10.
 Just follow these steps.

 Now, a new window will open and you will Restore Settings.
-Click on the radio button next to “Turn on system protection”.
-Under Disk Space Usage set how much space should be used to store Restore points.
-You can choose according to your requirements, 2% is enough.
-After selecting space, click on “Apply” and “OK”.
+Here, click on the radio button next to “Turn on system protection”.
+Under Disk Space Usage set how much disk space Windows will use to store Restore points.
+You can choose according to your requirements.
+We have selected 3% (1.48 GB) for test purpose.
+After selecting disk space, click on “Apply” and “OK”.

 Finally click on OK in System Properties to close the window.

 Now, you have successfully enabled System Restore for Windows 10.
-Restore Points will be created automatically whenever you install or uninstall any software from your PC or you make some big changes to your computer.
+Going forward, Windows 10 will automatically create Restore Points whenever you install or uninstall any software from your PC or you make some big changes to your computer.
 You can also create Restore Points manually.